Disclaimer

 Written (Group) Report

 The journey we have taken to get our work completed during the limited timeframe required making readjustments to our previous daily routine to accommodate our SBA assignments.
 This was undoubtedly our priority.
 We also conducted online reviews, examined relevant articles, read books and watched several documentaries on the issue.
 As a team, we compiled useful information on the problem of teenage pregnancy, not only via Internet research but with the help of parents, close friends and established authorities (particularly in the medical and legal professions) by interviewing them relative to the theme we were working on.
-We are very well pleased with all the artefacts and information we have amassed and analyzed.
+We are very pleased with all the artefacts and information we have amassed and analyzed.

 Our choice of artefacts and research methodologies was not difficult to organize simply because this is a very contemporary topic with lots of readily available information to choose from.
 We feel confident about the validity and soundness of our work, claims, and conclusions.
 This was truly a collective effort.
 In the initial stages, we were not all eager about the idea of working together.
 Some of us were not friends prior to group selection.
 Honestly speaking, it would be an untruth to say that we are all friends at this stage.
 What we can say is that having understood the necessity of group work as a non-negotiable component of the SBA we immediately adopted a mature stance to work cooperatively to get the job done.